JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Value_of_Study_Groups.md

 The Fathers' sovereignty in the heart of your group is all important for the lessening of conflict.

 > “Freewill beings who regard themselves as equals, unless they mutually acknowledge themselves as subject to some supersovereignty, some authority over and above themselves, sooner or later are tempted to try out their ability to gain power and authority over other persons and groups.
-The concept of equality never brings peace except in the mutual recognition of some over controlling influence of supersovereignty.”
-[UB 134:4.9](/en/The_Urantia_Book/134#p4_9)
+The concept of equality never brings peace except in the mutual recognition of some over controlling influence of supersovereignty.” <a id="s138_420"></a>[UB 134:4.9](/en/The_Urantia_Book/134#p4_9)

 Study groups will bring you in contact with a multitude of personalities you would probably not have as friends or even acquaintances.
 This is not because they are not good people, but because their interests, age, backgrounds are so very different from yours that sometimes all you have in common is _The Urantia Book_.
 This can cause conflict and misunderstanding.
 Of course, there are all kinds of people and all come with their particular expectations and needs to your study group!
 You must be prepared for a certain quality of tension or conflict, which is not always bad.

 > “New religious insights arise out of conflicts which initiate the choosing of new and better reaction habits in the place of older and inferior reaction patterns.
-New meanings only emerge amid conflict; and conflict persists only in the face of refusal to espouse the higher values connoted in superior meanings.”
-[UB 100:4.1](/en/The_Urantia_Book/100#p4_1)
+New meanings only emerge amid conflict; and conflict persists only in the face of refusal to espouse the higher values connoted in superior meanings.” <a id="s142_316"></a>[UB 100:4.1](/en/The_Urantia_Book/100#p4_1)

-> “That individuals so differ in their life performances indicates, not only the varying endowments of heredity and the different influences of the environment, but also the degree of unification with the indwelling spirit of the Father which has been achieved by the self, the measure of the identification of the one with the other.”
-[UB 133:7.11](/en/The_Urantia_Book/133#p7_11)
+> “That individuals so differ in their life performances indicates, not only the varying endowments of heredity and the different influences of the environment, but also the degree of unification with the indwelling spirit of the Father which has been achieved by the self, the measure of the identification of the one with the other.” <a id="s144_336"></a>[UB 133:7.11](/en/The_Urantia_Book/133#p7_11)

 Though there may be profound differences in personality type and temperament within a study group, a spirit of worship conduces to a quality of unity that is astounding and refreshing.

 Since most of us will not have a degree in psychology when we start, or participate in a group, all we can do is either go to the library or look to _The Urantia Book_.

 > “Jesus loved men so much because he placed such a high value upon them.
 You can best discover values in your associates by discovering their motivation.
 If some one irritates you, causes feelings of resentment, you should sympathetically seek to discern his viewpoint, his reasons for such objectionable conduct.
-If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love.”
-[UB 100:4.4](/en/The_Urantia_Book/100#p4_4)
+If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love.” <a id="s150_446"></a>[UB 100:4.4](/en/The_Urantia_Book/100#p4_4)

 But what if it doesn't?
 What if there is a person in the group who is determined to dominate, criticize, start arguments, concentrate on other subjects or in general disturb the meeting?
 The papers say (and there are many who can attest to the effectiveness of this technique), that the troublesome person should be taken aside by another sympathetic reader and told of the problem.
 If the unruly person does not change, then can two readers take this person aside, and if this still doesn't work, then the problem is taken to the group which has the final authority.
 In this way, all efforts have been extended to assist this person in becoming a meaningful part of the group.
-Please read the [“Sermon on Forgiveness”](/en/The_Urantia_Book/159#p1_1) for Jesus' own words on this subject of unruly persons.
+Please read the <a id="s152_694"></a>[“Sermon on Forgiveness”](/en/The_Urantia_Book/159#p1_1) for Jesus' own words on this subject of unruly persons.

-> “Can you not see that on this world such responsibilities had better rest upon the group or be administered by chosen representatives of the group?”
-[UB 133:1.2](/en/The_Urantia_Book/133#p1_2)
+> “Can you not see that on this world such responsibilities had better rest upon the group or be administered by chosen representatives of the group?” <a id="s154_151"></a>[UB 133:1.2](/en/The_Urantia_Book/133#p1_2)

 > “You cannot truly love your fellows by a mere act of the will.
 Love is only born of thoroughgoing understanding of you neighbor's motive and sentiments.
-It is not so important to love all men today as it is that each day you learn to love one more human being.”
-[UB 100:4.6](/en/The_Urantia_Book/100#p4_6)
+It is not so important to love all men today as it is that each day you learn to love one more human being.” <a id="s156_264"></a>[UB 100:4.6](/en/The_Urantia_Book/100#p4_6)

 ## Dealing with Individual Differences

 One of the greatest conflicts in your study group will be the differences between idealists and realists.
 Abner was an visionary idealist, Paul was an pragmatic realist.
 Never argue with a dogmatic idealist because they are always right.
 In the scope of evolutionary development it just may not be time for whatever their ideal is, to be manifested.
 Marry idealism to dogmatism and you have a very difficult combination.
 Abner was a wonderful man.
 He loved the truth.
 Paul had ideas and it was a great pity the two did not work together.
 Abner refused to develop an organization while Paul decided to build an organization in a practical way.

-> “Paul went forth to build up one of the most progressive human societies which has ever existed on Urantia.”
-[UB 170:5.16](/en/The_Urantia_Book/170#p5_16)
+> “Paul went forth to build up one of the most progressive human societies which has ever existed on Urantia.” <a id="s162_111"></a>[UB 170:5.16](/en/The_Urantia_Book/170#p5_16)

 We can love and appreciate Abner, but we must respect Paul for his real accomplishments.
 Abner failed to manifest his ideals; Paul's cause lived and prospered.
 We are in the midst of a new revelation.
 It is imperative that we constantly evaluate our actions as we work in our social, service and study groups.

 > “Someday religionists will get together and actually effect co-operation on the basis of psychological opinions and theological beliefs.
 Goals rather than creeds should unify religionists...it is inevitable that each individual religionist must have his own and personal interpretation of the realization of that spiritual experience.
 Let the term 'faith' stand for the individual's relation to God rather than for the creedal formulation of what some group of mortals have been able to agree upon as a common religious attitude.
 'Have you faith?
-Then have it to yourself.' ” [UB 99:5.7](/en/The_Urantia_Book/99#p5_7)
+Then have it to yourself.' ” <a id="s166_578"></a>[UB 99:5.7](/en/The_Urantia_Book/99#p5_7)

 ## Potential Pitfalls and Problems